Contribute – Citizen Journalism

 The reason is not to allow people to throw rocks within impunity; rather, it is to enhance warranted paranoia within those who deserve public rebuke.

-At that same time, QQ will likely opt to agree with binding court orders ordering disclosure, subject to the advice of its friends at the ACLU.
+At that same time, the Quarry will likely opt to agree with binding court orders ordering disclosure, subject to the advice of its friends at the ACLU.

-Finally, while James Snowden and Julian Assange may – or may not be – technical advisers to QQ, there is only so much that QQ’s e-firewalls can do to thwart the NSA and other determined hackers.
+Finally, while James Snowden and Julian Assange may – or may not be – technical advisers to Quincy Quarry, there is only so much that the Quarry’s e-firewalls can do to thwart the NSA and other determined hackers.